Application Procedure & Forms | Master of Fine Arts in Writing

 Fill out the top portion of the form and email or mail to your references.
 They should send the completed form directly to the MFA office via email at firstname.lastname@example.org or by postal mail at 530 NW 12th Avenue, Portland, OR 97209.

 Two letters of reference — Fill out the top portion of the reference letter form (pdf) and send to your references.
 They should mail the completed form directly to the MFA office.
 References should be able to assess your qualifications for graduate study in writing.
 These can be from teachers, other writers, or professional associates.
 (References are not required for those applying for the Residency Writers Conference.)

 Transcripts — Arrange for official, sealed transcripts of your undergraduate and/or graduate studies from the institutions where you earned degrees.
-Please have these sent directly to the MFA office from your previous school(s), either in hardcopy or electronically.
+To be sent directly to the MFA office from your previous school(s), either in hardcopy or electronically.
 Mailing transcripts to Pacific’s undergraduate admissions office or other departments may cause your application to be delayed.
 Have your official transcripts sent to the Pacific University MFA Program, 530 NW 12th Avenue, Portland, OR 97209.

 A non-refundable fee of $50 is required for an application in one genre.
 A non-refundable fee of $75 is required for an application in two genres.

 - Call 503-352-1531 to use your credit or debit card

 - Mail a check payable to Pacific University

 If you are reapplying to the Pacific in MFA Writing Program within one year of your previous application, submit the following: